sonata-project/SonataEasyExtendsBundle/UPGRADE-2.x.md

 UPGRADE 2.x
 ===========

+## Deprecated commands that get the dependencies from the container

+Any command that extends `Sonata\CacheBundle\Command\DumpMappingCommand` or `Sonata\CacheBundle\Command\DumpMappingCommand` should all dependencies as a constructor parameter.
+This should be done automatically in applications that have autowiring enabled for such commands.

 ### Deprecated

 Generated Bundles no longer use Bundle inheritance, because Symfony dropped the support for this in 3.4+ [symfony blog](https://symfony.com/blog/new-in-symfony-3-4-deprecated-bundle-inheritance)